 Trajik was born in Queens, New York.
 A mixtape artist who has gone beyond the confines of that label, Trajik infuses the music he works on with hope, pain, anger and joy.
 Trajik has released numerous albums and now resides in St. Louis, Missouri.

-Douglas Vaughan is an Atlanta-based emcee and producer who tutors students in all subjects when he isn't making Dilla-inspired beats and writing rhymes.
+Dillon V is an Atlanta-based emcee and producer who tutors students in all subjects when he isn't making Dilla-inspired beats and writing rhymes.
 As a performer, he has toured all over the U.S. and Europe and shared the stage with KRS-One, Talib Kweli, Pete Rock, The Pharcyde, and many more.
 He has also cooked dinner for Chuck D of Public Enemy.

-The idea for Flocabulary first came to founder/lyricist Blake Harrison in high school.
+The idea for Flocabulary first came to co-founder Blake Harrison in high school.
 A good student who still struggled to memorize facts for tests, he wondered why it was so easy to remember lines to his favorite rap songs but so difficult to memorize the definitions of new vocabulary words.
 Blake realized that if a rapper released an album that defined SAT vocab words, students would have a fun and effective way to prepare for the SAT.

 During a game of basketball before work one day, Blake mentioned his idea of vocabulary rap to Alex.
 Alex gave the typical response: "That's a great idea."
 But he also added something new: "Let's do it."